Santa Margarita River trail through sycamores and oaks

 • Small purple flower on top of long stem - winecup clarkia

-• Lots of invasive weeds like black mustard, italian thistle, and grasses
+• Lots of invasive weeds like black mustard, bull thistle, and grasses

 Interesting plants along the trail - late June 2009